 Europe is a big place, but if all refugees applied for asylum in the first European country they arrived in, then the countries at entry points such as Italy, Greece, Hungary and Croatia would not be able to cope, which would only make the crisis worse for the whole continent ultimately.
+Italy has now taken over half a million refugees, and new claims can take up to four years to process.
 It makes much more sense for refugees to be spread evenly across all countries in Europe.

 Refugees who have lost everything due to war or persecution face a daunting task in trying to rebuild their lives.
 Ask yourself, “If I had to suddenly leave home and everything behind me tomorrow, arriving to a new country without shelter and without work, which country would I go to and why?”

 The number one reason we hear for refugees continuing their journey to the UK is that they have family ties here.
 In fact, this covers at least 50% of cases(1).
 Family ties run deep, especially when you have lost everything else.

 Other factors that people will take into account are more practical, for example if you speak the language you have more chance of being able to find a job and you can navigate everyday tasks like understanding public transport or going shopping.

 It is also not an uncommon (and a heartening experience) to hear refugees, often those from Africa, talk with respect about how they see the UK as an icon of democracy, justice and freedom.